tvmogul/AngularSuperSlickCarousel/README.md

-# AngularSuperSlickCarousel
+# Angular Super Slick Carousel
-Angular Carousel - This is the BEST Angular Carousel on the Web -- Try It and See for Yourself
+This is the BEST Angular Carousel on the Web -- Try It and See for Yourself

 <hr class="Divider subdue">